 The real-time data acquisition screen displays the current battery charge status (See: ECG Acquisition).
 When the battery charge is getting low, plug in the PS1 charging power supply to recharge.
-The Battery Status LED charge indicator will blink at the rates below, depending upon charge level:
+The Battery Status LED charge indicator will blink at the rates in the following table, depending upon charge level: